swiftlang/swift-evolution/proposals/nnnn-regex-reverse-matching.md

 However, this would limit Swift's expressivity compared to Javascript and .NET, as well as be insufficient for reverse matching API.

-### Using the word "last" in API names

-Our proposed reverse matching APIs use the word "reverse" to denote the regex is running in reverse from the end of the string.
-An alternative name to `firstReverseMatch` could be `lastMatch`.
-We rejected `lastMatch` because reverse matching doesn't necessarily produce the same match as `str.matches(of: regex).last`.

 ## Acknowledgments

-cherrycoke, bjhomer, Simulacroton, and rnantes provided use cases and rationale for lookbehind assertions.
+cherrycoke, bjhomer, Simulacroton, and rnantes provided use cases and rationale for lookbehind assertions. xwu provided feedback on the difficulties of communicating reverse matching in API. ksluder, nikolai.ruhe, and pyrtsa surfaced interesting examples and documentation needs.